FAQs

 Does insurance cover doula services?

 While it's uncommon for insurance to cover doula services at this time (except for employer fertility benefit companies such as Carrot or Progyny, which our doulas have worked with plenty of times), we recommend you contact your insurance carrier to see if—or under what circumstances—they cover or reimburse for doula services.
-Sometimes if someone has a specific medical condition, a letter from your care provider can convince insurance to cover partially or fully if they otherwise don't.
-We are happy to fill out any paperwork needed by your carrier for coverage and will provide you with an official receipt to submit upon request; please provide us with your insurance's specifications (CPT code, ICD-10/diagnosis code, and any other details they require).
+If someone has a specific medical condition, a letter of medical necessity from your care provider can sometimes convince insurance to cover partially or fully if they otherwise wouldn’t.
+Our doulas can fill out any paperwork needed by your carrier for coverage and provide you with an official receipt (superbill) to submit upon request; it’s advisable provide us with your insurance's specifications (CPT code, ICD-10/diagnosis code, and any other details they require) to ensure you have your best chance at successful reimbursement.

-IMPORTANT: Some insurance companies will provide a form and may require certain documentation from the doula such as proof of certification and/or proof of liability insurance.
-As you're interviewing doulas please check with them when interviewing (before hiring) to be sure whomever you want to hire can provide the documentation you need if reimbursement is a priority for you.
+IMPORTANT: Some insurance companies/benefits providers will provide a form and may require certain documentation from the doula such as proof of certification and/or proof of liability insurance.
+As you're interviewing doulas please check with the doula when interviewing (before hiring) to ensure whomever you want to hire can provide the documentation you need if reimbursement is a priority for you.

 Doula services are often eligible for reimbursement with flexible spending accounts (FSA), health savings accounts (HSA), and health reimbursement accounts (HRA) with a letter of medical necessity which you can request from your medical provider (OB or midwife).
 They are not eligible for reimbursement with dependent care flexible spending accounts and limited-purpose flexible spending accounts (LPFSA).
 We recommend double checking with your plan to verify whether or not your HSA/FSA provider considers doula services eligible.